simp/simp-doc/docs/user_guide/Upgrade_SIMP/General_Upgrade_Instructions.rst

 Promote the New Puppet Server and Transfer Your Clients
 """""""""""""""""""""""""""""""""""""""""""""""""""""""

-Follow the :ref:`ug-howto-change-puppet-servers` guide to begin integration of your new Puppet server into the existing environment.
+Follow the :ref:`ug-howto-change-puppet-masters` guide to begin integration of your new Puppet server into the existing environment.

 ..
 NOTE::